 Interested in environmental education, wilderness skills, and working with children?

-Join the Audubon Vermont team this summer as a PAID counselor-in-training!
+Join Audubon Vermont's summer team as a PAID counselor-in-training (CIT)!
 Thanks to grant funding, we will be able to pay our CITs $15/hour for their hard work!

 Counselors-in-training (CITs) work alongside our camp staff—experienced naturalists and educators—to deliver high-quality, hands-on environmental education and activities for campers ages 3-12.
 The program is structured to give CITs the opportunity to explore their interests in outdoor education and conservation, while also building the skills and experience to launch them towards their next education or career opportunities.
 We hope our CITs will become the next generation of Audubon camp counselors, naturalist educators, and conservation biologists!